pjehan/FlexibleJS/README.md

 ```

 #### Image
-The image component can be use to display an image uploader.
+The image component can be used to display an image uploader.
 ```json
 {
   "id": "component-identifier",